blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 Systems should interpret the transitivity of Rights Request the same way regardless of the Rights Request being received directly from the Data Subject or from a corresponding System.

-> **Note**
->
-> Systems that exchange Data Subject information with other Systems MUST expose an interface for receiving Rights Requests from those other Systems.

 ### Requests list
 <!-- prettier-ignore -->